Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: System Architecture and Model Training

-\textbf{Output Layer:} The primary function of the output layer is to predict the masked bytes in the input sequence.
+The primary function of the masked prediction layer is to predict the masked bytes in the input sequence.
 This layer converts the encoded embeddings into logits corresponding to the vocabulary size.
 These logits are then passed through a softmax function to produce a probability distribution over the entire vocabulary for each masked position.
 These probabilities represent the model's predictions for the masked bytes in the input sequence.
-During training, this probability distribution is compared to the actual masked bytes using cross-entropy loss to measure the error and update the weights.